Listen to this chapter, narrated by the author.

-By J. Allen | Published July 11, 2017 | Download Poster
+By J. Allen | Updated 2023 | Published July 11, 2017

-Time to Look Ahead to the “Offsite”
+Time to Look Ahead to the Offsite Planning

-You’ve personally held discussion sessions regarding the new market research results, to make sure that your planning session didn’t turn into an extended Q&A/argument about the meaning of the data.
-You’ve had all the pre-arguments you need to have – telling Bill he’s not allowed to use the occasion to showcase his thought leadership points that everyone’s already heard.
-You’ve asked Jessica to ditch the tiresome story telling aspect of her contributions.
+You’ve personally held discussion sessions regarding the new market research results to make sure your planning session doesn’t turn into an argument or extended Q and A about the meaning of the data.
+You’ve had all the pre-arguments you need to have.
+You’ve told Bill he’s not allowed to use the occasion to showcase his thought leadership points everyone’s already heard; and you’ve asked Jessica to ditch the tiresome storytelling aspect of her contributions.

-You’ve even cleared the idea of including some of the high potential employees, up-and-comers in your organization, in the session with the core leadership team.
+You’ve even cleared the idea of including some high-potential employees, up-and-comers in the organization, in your session with the core leadership team.
 Having run the scenarios repeatedly in your mind, you are pleased with your decision to include some fresh faces in the room.
 Fresh faces mean fresh minds and opinions.
-New ways of thinking are required, and frankly you don’t see any of the long-term management team stepping up with new ideas.
+New ways of thinking are required, and, frankly, you don’t see any of the long-term management team stepping up with new ideas.

-Here you sit, with 30 minutes before the session starts, staring at your notepad in front of you—literally headlined: “HOW we are going to succeed this time?”
-And thinking: “Did we really make a difference last time?
+Here you sit, thirty minutes before the session starts, staring at your notepad in front of you—literally headlined, “How are we going to succeed this time?”—and thinking, did we really make a difference last time?
 Did we truthfully transform anything in the last year?

 Do you have a set of specific, guided conversations that will result in the creation of your best strategy ever?
-If you can’t see that page full of specific actions, then read on, courageous leader—it’s time to get to work today so you can be ready when that day in-the-near-future arrives!
+If you can’t see that page full of specific actions, then read on, courageous leader—it’s time to get to work today so you can be ready for that day in the near future!